desue90/profi-air-touch/README.md

       - high
       - boost
 type: tile
-entity: fan.profi_air_touch_luftungsstufe
+entity: fan.profi_air_touch_luftungsanlage
 features_position: bottom
 vertical: false
 hide_state: true
 show_entity_picture: false
 ```
-9. Make sure you have the correct entity if yours has a different ID
+9. Make sure you have the correct entity if yours has a different entity-id
+10. Optional: Give that card a own name by adding `name: Some Custom Name` to the bottom of the code or by further edit the card in visual editor
-10. Save it
+11. Save it

 ## Automation

-You can set the different ventilation levels automatically, e.g. via time control, using automations.
+You can set the different ventilation levels automatically, e.g. via time control or by using automations.
 To do so, proceed as follows:
 1. Go to Settings > Automations & Scenes and select the "Create Automation" button
 2. Select "Create new automation"